timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 # Conclusion
 Using just function word frequencies, it is hard to separate all of Mary and Percy's contributions to Frankenstein.
 However, these features *can* be used to differentiate their styles in general.
 Percy tends to use more dramatic and literary language.
 And some longer stretches of *Frankenstein* that were penned by Percy can definitely be identified as such, using some of the same features.

-In a future article, I may look at a more formal way to classify samples of *Frankenstein* as written by Mary or Percy based on the training texts we used in the second PCA.
+In a future article, I may look at a more formal way to classify samples of *Frankenstein* as written by Mary or Percy, based on the training texts we used in the second PCA.
 Nevertheless, the analysis in this article led to some interesting insights regarding the differences in Mary and Percy's writing styles.

 # References